-- 3. Identify the antecedents (behavioral "triggers" and other factors) that occur before the challenging behavior occurs), including medical issues, activity, environment, people present, time of day, etc.

-- 4. Identify other events including medical issues, activity, environment, people present, time of day, etc., that may be influencing behavior.

-- 5. Identify the consequences that happen after the behavior that may be reinforcing the challenging behavior.
+- 3. Identify the antecedents (behavioral "triggers" and other factors) that occur before the challenging behavior immediately. - 4.
+Identify other events including medical issues, activity, environment, people present, time of day, etc., that may be influencing behavior. - 5.
+Identify the consequences that happen after the behavior that may be reinforcing the challenging behavior.
 Remember, the reason that challenging behavior exists is because it is being reinforced by something.
-You want to find out what individuals are getting or avoiding through their challenging behaviors and give them a more appropriate strategy or skill to use that will still allow them to get their needs met.

-- Identify learning characteristics

-of the individual so to know how the

-individual learns best.
-When you teach

-new skills and replacement behaviors

-you need to match your teaching style

-to the individual's learning style.
+You want to find out what individuals are getting or avoiding through their challenging behaviors and give them a more appropriate strategy or skill to use that will still allow them to get their needs met. - 6.
+Identify learning characteristics of the individual to know how the individual learns best.
+When you teach new skills and replacement behaviors you need to match your teaching style to the individual's learning style.